-There’s no debating with anyone else, and you do not have to settle to what the majority or the management wants.
+There’s no debating with anyone else, and you do not have to settle for what the majority of the management wants.
 You can have your own rules and play by them.

 Your time is your own.
-You don’t have to work 9am – 5pm or on any already set schedule.
-You can pick your own work hours and your own days off.
-You can decide when a project would be handed in with the client.
+You don’t have to work 9am – 5pm or on an already set schedule, the deadlines and days off are yours to create.
+You can decide when a project would be submitted to the client.

-As a freelancer, you will be able to work in several sectors of activity.
-You will be able to touch on accounting, marketing, administration and your core business.
-This will help you to avoid sometimes boring routine and will diversify your activities.
+As a freelancer, you will be able to work in several sectors simultaneously.
+You will be able to touch on accounting, marketing, administration, all elements of your core business.
+This will help you to avoid boring routines and will diversify your activities.

 - You choose your projects.
 You can be picky if you want and choose which projects you want to do, if you’re a web designer and you hate working on tobacco company websites, you don’t have to.
 If you’re a vegetarian and you don’t want to work with a meat manufacturer you don’t have to.